Code-Hauptwache/SWE-D_SoSe_25_Lokaiczyk/website-monitor/README.md

-# Website Monitor System - Observer Pattern Implementation
+# Website Monitor System - Observer & Strategy Patterns

-A Java implementation of a website monitoring system using the Observer design pattern.
+A Java implementation of a website monitoring system using Observer and Strategy design patterns.

 ## Project Structure